gubler/dotfiles/README.md

     * bower
     * node-inspector
     * yo
+    * coffee-script
+    * less
+    * karma
 * rbenv
-  * ruby 2.0.0-p247
+  * ruby 2.1.0
 * gems
   * bundler
   * awesome_print
   * pry
-  * lolcat
+* Pygments

 ## The ~/ "copy" step
 Any file in the `copy` subdirectory will be copied into `~/`.
 Any file that _needs_ to be modified with personal information (like [.gitconfig](copy/.gitconfig) which contains an email address and private key) should be _copied_ into `~/`.
 Because the file you'll be editing is no longer in `~/.dotfiles`, it's less likely to be accidentally committed into your public dotfiles repo.

+This step will not copy over more recent versions of files.

 ## The ~/ "link" step
 Any file in the `link` subdirectory gets symbolically linked with `ln -s` into `~/`.
 Edit these, and you change the file in the repo.
 Don't link files containing sensitive data, or you might accidentally commit that data!

+Your .ssh folder is in the `link` directory, but rsa keys (public and private) as well as `known_hosts` and `authorized_keys` are ignored.

 ## Aliases and Functions
 To keep things easy, the `~/.bashrc` and `~/.bash_profile` files are extremely simple, and should never need to be modified.
 Instead, add your aliases, functions, settings, etc into one of the files in the `source` subdirectory, or add a new file.
 They're all automatically sourced when a new shell is opened.
-Take a look, I have [a lot of aliases and functions](https://github.com/cowboy/dotfiles/tree/master/source).
+Take a look, I have [a lot of aliases and functions](https://github.com/gubler/dotfiles/tree/master/source).
 I even have a [fancy prompt](source/50_prompt.sh) that shows the current directory, time and current git/svn repo status.

 ## Scripts
 In addition to the aforementioned [dotfiles][dotfiles] script, there are a few other [bash scripts][bin].
-This includes [ack](https://github.com/petdance/ack), which is a [git submodule](https://github.com/cowboy/dotfiles/tree/master/libs).

 * [dotfiles][dotfiles] - (re)initialize dotfiles.
 It might ask for your password (for `sudo`).
 * [src](link/.bashrc#L6-15) - (re)source all files in `source` directory
 * Look through the [bin][bin] subdirectory for a few more.

 ## Prompt
-I think [my bash prompt](source/50_prompt.sh) is awesome.
+Currentlt working with [@cowboy's awesome bash prompt](source/50_prompt.sh).
 It shows git and svn repo status, a timestamp, error exit codes, and even changes color depending on how you've logged in.

 Git repos display as **[branch:flags]** where flags are: